-- 10+ Years of Marriage – Focus is on talking through the logistics of the present (kids, budget, responsibilities around the house, etc..).
-Most of each others past is already known and there is little to no time to talk about the future because talking about the logistics of the present is now all consuming.
+- 10+ Years of Marriage – The focus is on discussing the logistics of the present (kids, budget, responsibilities around the house, etc..).
+Most of each other’s past is already known, and there is little to no time to talk about the future because talking about the logistics of the present is now all-consuming.

-This pattern will only continue unless you purpose to do 2 things different:
+This pattern will only continue unless you purpose to do two things differently:

-- Purpose to draw our your spouse’s thoughts and emotions about the present and the future – There needs to be a shift in the focus of your communication away from the past and towards the present and future.
-Don’t stay away from talking about the past, but try spend more time talking about the present and future.
+- Purpose to draw out your spouse’s thoughts and emotions about the present and the future – There needs to be a shift in the focus of your communication away from the past and towards the present and future.
+Don’t stop talking about the past, but try to spend more time talking about the present and future.

-Notice the focus of these 2 statements is listening, not sharing.
+Notice the focus of these two statements is listening, not sharing.